 You can find plenty of great information online for free.

 There are some benefits to taking a course though.
 You won’t have to spend time searching the internet and with a course, you’ll get an experienced mentor to walk you through the lessons step-by-step.

 Over to you…

 Now the focus is on you to act.

-Which one of the things I’ve talked about above are you going to implement?
+Which one of the things I’ve talked about above are you going to implement today?

-Are you going to start asking more advanced photographers to critique your work?
+Are you going to start asking more experienced travel photographers to critique your work?